campbell-r-e/jalog/README.md

 JaLog is a free and open-source logging application designed for amateur radio operators to efficiently track and manage QSO records.
 It provides a straightforward, user-friendly interface while offering useful features for organizing log entries.

-This project was originally developed by minex123 in 2013, with later contributions from Ron Kinney (GitHub: septantrionalis).
-It is now maintained to ensure continued usability and community contributions.
+This project was originally developed and released by Ron Kinney (GitHub: septantrionalis) in 2008.
+The project is now maintained by Campbell Reed to ensure continued usability and community contributions.
 Features

     Easy-to-use logging system for QSOs